trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 As a next step, or better, as next steps, we need to bring the validation into the operation.
 Remember, in Trailblazer, you don't want validations in the model or the controller.
 These go into *contracts*.

-Contracts are basically validations, and they can be simple callable objects you write yourself, or `Dry::Schema`s, or, and that's what we do in this example, Reform objects.
+Contracts are basically validations, and they can be simple callable objects you write yourself, or `Dry::Schema`s, or, as in this example, Reform objects.
 Luckily, the `Contract` macros make dealing with contracts (or forms, it's the same!) very simple.

 {{ "app/concepts/blog_post/operation/create.rb:contract:../trailblazer-guides:operation-02" | tsnippet  }}